-Task 5 (4 points) In a new file queue-use.c1, implement the following functions, which are intended to be passed to either queue\all or queue\iterate.
+Task 5 (6 points) In a new file queue-use.c1, implement the following functions, which are intended to be passed to either queue_all or queue_iterate.
 Your code in this file should respect the queue interface.

 For all of these questions, you can assume that the queue you're working with contains pointers to integers.
-That is, you can assume \hastag(int\,x) will return true for every data element in the structure.
-This means every data element is either NULL or an int\ that has been cast to void\.
+That is, you can assume \hastag(int,x) will return true for every data element in the structure.
+This means every data element is either NULL or an int that has been cast to void.
 The functions you write should enforce this as a precondition, and should in general have preconditions that ensure safety.
 Only incr should cause any of the data in the queue to be changed.

-- 1. A function even such that queue\all(Q,&even) returns true if all the pointers in Q are non-NULL and all point to non-negative, even integers. - 2.
-A function odd such that queue\all(Q,&odd) returns true if each pointer in Q is either NULL or a pointer to positive, odd integers. - 3.
-A function incr such that queue\all(Q,&incr) always returns true, but after the function is run, all the non-NULL pointers in the queue should have the integers they point to incremented by 1. - 4.
-A function find\negative such that queue\iterate(Q,NULL,&find\negative) returns NULL if there are no pointers to negative numbers in the queue, and returns the pointer to the negative number closest to the front of the queue if any such element exists.
-The function should have \hastag(int\,\result) as a postcondition. - 5.
-A function copy such that queue\iterate(Q,(void\)queue\new(),&copy) returns a copy of the queue.
-The function should have \hastag(queue\t,\result) as a postcondition. - 6.
-A function insert, which takes two non-NULL void pointers that are actually pointers to integers and always returns the first pointer, but that also swaps the integers if the second one is larger than the first one.
+- 1. A function even such that queue_all(Q,&even) returns true if all the pointers in Q are non-NULL and all point to non-negative, even integers. - 2.
+A function odd such that queue_all(Q,&odd) returns true if each pointer in Q is either NULL or a pointer to positive, odd integers. - 3.
+A function incr such that queue_all(Q,&incr) always returns true, but after the function is run, all the non-NULL pointers in the queue should have the integers they point to incremented by 1. - 4.
+A function find_negative such that queue_iterate(Q,NULL,&find_negative) returns NULL if there are no pointers to negative numbers in the queue, and returns the pointer to the negative number closest to the front of the queue if any such element exists.
+The function should have \hastag(int,\result) as a postcondition. - 5.
+A function copy such that queue_iterate(Q,(void)queue_new(),©) returns a copy of the queue.
+The function should have \hastag(queue_t,\result) as a postcondition. - 6.
+A function insert, which takes two non-NULL void pointers that are actually pointers to integers.
+It swaps the values these pointers point to if the second value is larger than the first value.
+It then returns the first pointer.